LasseBloch/StereoPiFPSTest/README.md

 ```

 No special setup, of the cameras have been done.
-So this just serves as a crudebaseline
+So this just serves as a crude baseline